 GT10 Portfolio

-I want you to have something to show for all of your hard work and creativity this semester, so I’d like you to put together a portfolio of your best work.
+I want you to have something to show for all of your hard work and creativity this semester, so I’d like you to put together a portfolio of your best work, as well as a demonstration of the skills that you should have picked up along the way.

-I will guide you and show you a great way to do this, but if you prefer to take the information and display it another way (create a website, put together a video, or some other creative use of your talents), that’s fine too.
+I will guide you and show you a great way to do this, but if you prefer to take the information and display it another way (create a website, put together a video, or some other creative use of your talents), that might be fine (check with me).
 This should be the kind of thing you could take with you to a job interview to dazzle someone with your skills, or prove to your parents that you’ve learned and created a lot this semester.

 Your job in your portfolio is to display a range of projects that you’ve created and explain the skills that you’ve gained along the way.
-You should be demonstrating work completed in Illustrator, InDesign, and Photoshop.
+You should be demonstrating work completed in Illustrator, InDesign, and Photoshop, as well as coming up with a few new pieces made specifically for this portfolio.

 Using InDesign, you’ll put together a multi-page document that combines your best work from the course and describe some of the things you’ve learned and created along the way.

-Using Adobe InDesign software create a MINIMUM eight-page portfolio of your best work completed in Graphic Tech.
+Using Adobe InDesign, create a MINIMUM eight-page portfolio of your best work completed in Graphic Tech.
 This portfolio will serve as the final exam for this course and should provide you with something useful to document your time here up to now.

 All previous projects should be PLACED in this document so you have an editable copy of those files along with the portfolio.
 The finished portfolio must be properly packaged without any missing links and handed in electronically.
 You can even publish electronically when done and you may have a printed copy, if you wish.